Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 When $\B$ is Noetherian, the above Theorem can be generalized as follows.
 Let $S$ and $T$ be closed subsets in $X$; set $U=X\setminus T$.
 Then the restriction functor $\sD^\co(\B\qcoh_S)\rarrow\sD^\co (\B|_U\qcoh_{U\cap S})$ is the Verdier localization functor by the thick subcategory $\sD^\co(\B\qcoh_{T\cap S})$, and the restriction functor $\sD^\abs(\B\coh_S)\rarrow \sD^\abs(\B|_U\coh_{U\cap S})$ is the Verdier localization functor by the triangulated subcategory $\sD^\abs(\B\coh_{T\cap S})$.
 The proof is similar to the above.

-It is not difficult to deduce from the latter results that the property of an object of $\sD^\co(\B\qcoh)$ to belong to the thick envelope of $\sD^\abs(\B\coh)$ is local in~$X$.
+It is not difficult to deduce from the latter assertions, using the result of~\cite[Theorem~2.1(5)]{Neem}, that the property of an object of $\sD^\co(\B\qcoh)$ to belong to the thick envelope of $\sD^\abs(\B\coh)$ is local in~$X$.
 Using the \v Cech exact sequence as in Remark~\ref{second-kind}, one can easily see that the property of an object of $\sD^\abs(\B\qcoh)$ to belong to $\sD^\abs(\B\qcoh_\fl)$ is also local.

-We do \emph{not} know whether the property of an object of $\sD^\abs(\B\coh)$ or $\sD^\abs(\B\qcoh_\fl)$ to belong to $\sD^\abs(\B\coh_\fl)$ is local, though (cf.\ Remark~\ref{finite-dim-matrix-push}). \end{rem}
+We do \emph{not} know whether the property of an object of $\sD^\abs(\B\coh)$ or $\sD^\abs(\B\qcoh_\fl)$ to belong to $\sD^\abs(\B\coh_\fl)$ is local in general.
+In the particular case of matrix factorizations, such results will be proven in Section~\ref{locality} using the connection with singularity categories (cf.\ Remark~\ref{finite-dim-matrix-push}). \end{rem}

+Notice that the theory of localization for compactly generated triangulated categories, on which the proof of part~(b) of Theorem is based, was originally applied in algebraic geometry for the purposes of the Thomason--Trobaugh localization theory of perfect complexes.
+In this section we apply it to coherent CDG\+modules.
+In fact, we will see in Section~\ref{nonlocalization} that the localization theory \emph{fails} for locally free matrix factorizations of finite rank.

 \Section{Triangulated Categories of Relative Singularities}